phoenixframework/phoenix/guides/realtime/channels.md

                                                      +--Topic X-->|   IoT Client   |
                                                                   +----------------+
 ```

+Broadcasts work even if the application runs on several nodes/computers.
+That is, if two clients have their socket connected to different application nodes and are subscribed to the same topic `T`, both of them will receive messages broadcasted to `T`.
+That is possible thanks to an internal PubSub mechanism.

 Channels can support any kind of client: a browser, native app, smart watch, embedded device, or anything else that can connect to a network.
 All the client needs is a suitable library; see the [Client Libraries](#client-libraries) section below.